 Montgomery insurance requirements

 Alabama requires that drivers carry at least a minimum amount of liability insurance.
-The state minimum levels of insurance coverage are:
+Because Alabama is a fault state, drivers are not required to carry no fault insurance.
+The state minimum levels of required insurance coverage are:

 - $25,000 bodily injury per person